PhatCa/reactNativeTheta360/README.md

 ### User Authentication
 To implement secure user access, we added a basic token-based authentication system to the app.
 Our goal was to allow users to log in with credentials that would be verified by a backend server, with successful authentication granting access to the main app features.
 Below are the steps we used to implement this feature:

-1. Code Snippet for User Login
+1. Code Snippet for User Login:

 App.tsx:
 ```react-native
 const LoginScreen = ({ navigation }) => {